 We finance our growth through borrowings secured by our equipment lease portfolio.
-Cash of approximately \$5.0 million and \$69.0 million in the three-month periods ended March 31, 2014 and 2013, respectively, was derived from this activity.
-In these same time periods, \$25.5 million and \$8.9 million, respectively, was used to pay down related debt.
-Cash flow from operating activities was \$18.8 million and \$18.6 million in the three-month periods ended March 31, 2014 and 2013, respectively.
+Cash of approximately \$31.0 million and \$5.0 million in the three-month periods ended March 31, 2015 and 2014, respectively, was derived from this activity.
+In these same time periods, \$28.6 million and \$25.5 million, respectively, was used to pay down related debt.
+Cash flow from operating activities was \$20.6 million and \$18.8 million in the three-month periods ended March 31, 2015 and 2014, respectively.

-At March 31, 2014, \$8.8 million in cash and cash equivalents and restricted cash were held in foreign subsidiaries.
+At March 31, 2015, \$10.1 million in cash and cash equivalents and restricted cash were held in foreign subsidiaries.
 We do not intend to repatriate the funds held in foreign subsidiaries to the United States.
 In the event that we decide to repatriate these funds to the United States, we would be required to accrue and pay taxes upon the repatriation.

 Our primary use of funds is for the purchase of equipment for lease.
-Purchases of equipment (including capitalized costs) totaled \$7.9 million and \$79.6 million for the three-month periods ended March 31, 2014 and 2013, respectively.
+Purchases of equipment (including capitalized costs) totaled \$17.9 million and \$7.9 million for the three-month periods ended March 31, 2015 and 2014, respectively.

-Cash flows from operations are driven significantly by payments made under our lease agreements, which comprise lease revenue, security deposits and maintenance reserves, and are offset by net finance costs and general and administrative costs.
+Cash flows from operations are driven significantly by payments made under our lease agreements, which comprise lease rent revenue, security deposits and maintenance reserves, and are offset by net finance costs and general and administrative costs.
 Note that cash received from maintenance reserve arrangements for some of our engines on lease are restricted per our WEST II debt agreement.
 Cash from WEST II engine maintenance reserve payments, that can be used to fund future maintenance events, are held in the restricted cash account equal to the maintenance obligations projected for the subsequent six months, and are subject to a minimum balance of \$9.0 million.
 The lease revenue stream, in the short-term, is at fixed rates while a portion of our debt is at variable rates.
 If interest rates increase, it is unlikely we could increase lease rates in the short term and this would cause a reduction in our earnings and operating cash flows.
-Revenue and maintenance reserves are also affected by the amount of equipment off lease.
-Approximately 84%, by book value, of our assets were on-lease at March 31, 2014 compared to 82% at March 31, 2013.
-The average utilization rate was 87% and 84% for the three month periods ended March 31, 2014 and March 31, 2013, respectively.
+Lease rent revenue and maintenance reserves are also affected by the amount of equipment off-lease.
+Approximately 83%, by book value, of our assets were on lease at March 31, 2015 compared to 87% for the three months ended March 31, 2014.
 If there is any increase in off-lease rates or deterioration in lease rates that are not offset by reductions in interest rates, there will be a negative impact on earnings and cash flows from operations.

-At March 31, 2014, Notes Payable consists of loans totaling \$767.1 million, payable over periods of approximately 6 months to 8 years with interest rates varying between approximately 2.4% and 5.5%.
+At March 31, 2015, notes payable consists of loans totaling \$842.2 million, payable over periods of approximately 2.5 to 9.3 years with interest rates varying between approximately 2.4% and 5.5%.